Family Challenges with ADHD

 While all this may seem overwhelming, there is hope.
 It’s important to remember that ADHD is very common.
 Between three and six percent of children have it.
 Families all around the world have dealt with ADHD successfully.
 They have created their own routines and designed their own systems.
 To do this, parents will need to learn as much as possible about ADHD and its treatment.
 This will include new behavior management techniques, as well as a basic understanding of the legal rights of children with ADHD.
 One or two inappropriate behaviors at a time can be targeted both at home and school.
 This will help to keep the parents from becoming overwhelmed since ADHD children can have so many behaviors.
 It is also important to take one day at a time, but also to prepare yourself with knowledge and a plan for the next potential challenge.
 Being prepared decreases stress and will help to prevent the family from staying in the “vicious cycle.”

-- Johnston, C., & Mash, E. (2001).
+- Peter G., & Mash, E. (2001).
 Families of children with attention-deficit/hyperactivity disorder: Review and recommendations for future research.
 Clinical Child and Family Psychology Review, 4, 183-207.

-- Honos-Webb, L. (2005).
-The gift of ADHD: How to transform your child's problems into strengths.
+- Nora L. (2005).
+The gift of ADHD: How to transform your child’s problems into strengths.
 Oakland, CA: New Harbinger Publications, Inc.

-- Robertson, M. (2007, February).
+- Charles J. (2007, February).
 Lost in the shuffle: The inattentive child without hyperactivity.
 Attention!
 Magazine.